 - Establish communication methods and frequency of contact

-- Will you meet virtually or communicate mainly through email and telephone?
+- Will you meet virtually, in-person or both?

 Thank you for your interest!
 Please don’t hesitate to reach out to the Mentoring Program Coordinators with any questions.